Miluska-schaeffer/Miluska-schaeffer/README.md

 <h1 align="center">Hi, I'm Miluska</h1>
-<h3 align="center">A full-stack web developer with a passion for design open to work in Front End | UX Design</h3>
+<h3 align="center">A full-stack web developer with a passion for design open to work in UX Design</h3>

-- 🔭 I’m currently working on **expanding my personal portfolio**

-- 🌱 I’m currently expanding my learning **on Rails, Javascript**

 <h3 align="left">Languages and Tools:</h3>